oernster/EDColonisationAsst/README.md

 ### What it does

+Replaces manual tracking (spreadsheets, notes, Discord posts) with automatic, journal-driven state.

-* Tracks colonisation construction sites directly from your journal data
+- Tracks colonisation construction sites directly from your journal data
-* Shows fleet carrier cargo and market orders in one place
+- Shows fleet carrier cargo and market orders in one place
-* Updates automatically as you play
+- Updates automatically as you play
-* Runs entirely locally (no external services, no accounts)
+- Runs entirely locally (no external services, no accounts)

 ---